Shrutijain-BCA/Delta-demo/README.md

 # Delta-demo
-This Repository is For Understanding Git and Github ok. kjbnkjnj
+This Repository is For Understanding Git and Github. ok.. kjbnkjnj.